June 19th is officially National Watch Day and World Sauntering Day.

-The movie was made with an $80 million budget and made $282.8 million worldwide.
+The movie was made with an $80 million budget and earned $282.8 million worldwide.

-Drug lord Pablo Escobar handed himself in to the police.
+1991 Drug lord Pablo Escobar handed himself into the police.

 Escobar had been negotiating his surrender for a few weeks prior with an 82-year-old catholic priest.

-The Supreme Court ruled that the law violated the Establishment Clause of the First Amendment because it was intended to advance one specific religion over another.
+The Supreme Court ruled that the law violated the First Amendment's Establishment Clause because it was intended to advance one specific religion over another.

 At the time, it was seen as a form of gambling.